about

 Urban Herbivore FAQ

-I became a vegetarian over 8 years ago after one of my friends, who has been vegan for years, introduced me to the benefits of eating plant-based.
+I became a vegetarian almost 9 years ago after one of my friends, who has been vegan for years, introduced me to the benefits of eating plant-based.

 Not at all!
 There are plenty of plant-based protein sources such as beans, lentils, tofu, tempeh, seitan, quinoa, nuts, and seeds that can easily meet your protein needs.